 1. No White After Labor Day

 Whether it’s white coats, bags, or clothing, you can wear white after Labour Day.
-A neutral white looks great in every season, and it’s easy to pair with other colors and styles.
-Not to mention white is a refreshing break from the darker tones we are so used to seeing come fall and winter.
+A neutral white looks excellent every season, and it’s easy to pair with other colors and styles.
+White is a refreshing break from the darker tones we are so used to seeing come fall and winter.
 So throw on some whites and liven up your outfit.

 2. Separate Your Silvers and Golds

 According to this rule, silver and gold jewelry should never be worn together.
 How bland!
 Contrasting two metals is a simple way to add texture and interest to an outfit.

-For even more spunk, you can include a strand of pearls.
-So don’t shy away from experimenting with different metals, whether it be a gold watch with a silver bracelet or a gold necklace and silver flats.
+For even more grit, you can include a strand of pearls.
+So don’t stop experimenting with different metals, whether a gold watch with a silver bracelet or a gold necklace and silver flats.

 3. Your Bag and Your Shoes Must Match

 This rule must have come into being when black was the only color you could purchase shoes in.
 Today accessories are meant to liven up an outfit.
-With purses and shoes that come in so many fun prints, embellishments, and colors, matching your accessories is a practice that had fallen by the wayside.
+With purses and shoes that come in so many fun prints, embellishments, and colors, matching your accessories is a practice that has fallen by the wayside.

 While your shoes and bag should complement your outfit, you no longer need to spend hours finding the same shade of brown for your shoes and bag.

 4. Navy and Black Clash

 Navy and black are neutrals, meaning you can pair them with nearly anything.
-The solution when wearing these two colors is to make sure it looks intentional.
+The solution when wearing these two colors is to ensure they look intentional.

-One of the simplest ways to accomplish this is by selecting a navy that is rich or lighter in color so that it is easy to distinguish from black.
-In combining these two colors, you get a sleek and slimming look—so what’s the downside?
+One of the simplest ways to accomplish this is by selecting a rich or lighter color navy so that it is easy to distinguish from black.
+Combining these two colors gives you a sleek and slimming look—so what’s the downside?